hellerve/blog/posts/Dead_and_Reborn.md

 I have abandoned my blog for a long time.
-This might be due to my sub par writing skills in English, a lack of time or - most likely - a mixture of both.
+This might be due to my sub par writing skills in English, a lack of time or—most likely—a mixture of both.
 I would like to change that, though, and I hope I will with this new format.
 It also means that I had to move from [Ghost](https://ghost.org/), which was never my thing to begin with, to a more DIY platform.